 Open the project and set the appropriate breakpoints.

 Create a Web Part Page on the default SharePoint site.

 - Attach the debugger to the W3wp process.

 - On the Debug menu in Visual Studio .NET, click Processes.

 - Verify that the Show system processes check box is selected.

-– Verify that the Show processes in all sessions check box is selected.
+- Verify that the Show processes in all sessions check box are selected.

-– Under Available Processes, click W3wp.exe in the Process list, and then click Attach.
+- Under the available processes, click W3wp.exe in the Process list, and then click Attach.

 - Under Choose the program types that you want to debug, select Common Language Runtime, and then click OK, Then Close

 Follow the below steps for finding the application related Work process: